EN

 FAQ

-Is it possible for a foreign company to register a business in Russia without the personal presence of the founders?
+Is it possible for a foreign company to register a company in Russia without the personal presence of the founders?

-Yes, remote registration is possible.
+Yes, remote company registration in Russia is possible.
 The founders grant a notarized power of attorney, sign documents abroad, and then the documents must be legalized (apostille or consular procedure).
 KDpartners' lawyers provide full support for such registrations.

 What organizational and legal form should a foreign company choose when entering the Russian market: LLC, branch, or representative office?